In Florida, Can I Have Two Different Employers For the Same Job? What is a Joint Employer?

 Contact a Florida Labor Law Attorney

 If you have additional questions about what joint employment means for you, a Florida labor law attorney can assist you.
-Contact Scott Wagner and Associates, P.A. today.
+Contact Scott Law Team today.